BerendPronk/minor-bootstrap/README.md

 ![Images](https://berendpronk.github.io/minor/assets/pm/reduce-image-sizes.png)

 ### Implementing a Fontface Observer
 This addition prevents the user's browser to immediately request to download the webfonts from the server, and replaces the font with a temporary fallback font.
-Meaning that the user will see a similar font, before they are presented with the intended font from the website.
+Meaning that the user will see a similar font, before they are presented with the intended font of the website.
 When the font is done loading in the background, it will replace the fallback font entirely.

 The fontface observer does not reduce much of the download size of the webpage, but it does reduce the load time by `47%`.